AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### [!UICONTROL Audiences size] {#audiences-size}

-The [!UICONTROL Audiences size] widget provides a two column table that lists of up to 20 segments and the total number of audiences contained in each segment.
-The list is ordered from high to low according to total number of audiences.
-The total audience size number is dependant on the merge policy applied.
+The [!UICONTROL Audiences size] widget provides a two-column table that lists up to 20 segments and the total number of audiences contained in each segment.
+The list is ordered from high to low according to the total number of audiences.
+The total audience size number is dependent on the merge policy applied.

 ![The Audiences size widget.](../images/profiles/audiences-size.png)